AITOR LARA. Spain, 1974.

 He currently belongs as a member of The Photo Society.

 The photographer addresses issues related to identity, suggesting ways to interpret contemporary realities.
-He has worked in differents countries bringing to light to marginal dimensions of social minorities such as indigenous peoples and secret societies.
+He has worked in different countries bringing to light to critical dimensions of social minorities and secret societies.

 © 2021 Aitor Lara · Photographer